 Writing a Property Description

-Bullet points tell a tenant what main features a property has at a glance and make it easy for them to scan the listing.
+Use bullet points to tell a tenant what main features a property has at a glance and make it easy for them to scan the listing.
 You can expand on these in the main description.

 - Four double bedrooms